GussyFinkNottle/amen-calculator/README.md

 to be themselves "numbers".
 So we can have things like (+) * (*) * (^) * (0),
 whereas the only "real" numbers are 0, 0 ^ 0, 0 ^ 0 + 0 ^ 0, etc.

-(There is also a tar file about things pertaining to extensional equality which is almost completely unrelated.
-This should maybe  get its own repository.)

 You might also use the program to do your shopping, though it lacks some amenities, (:-) eg. convenient numerical display and input.
 It is more useful for